 - Doris Duke Charitable Foundation Arts: resources for the performing arts

 - Artist Resource List: Google doc from Le Weatherman Sekuler

-Temporary rules expand unemployment benefits to cover more people, including many sole proprietors, contractors, artists, and gig workers.
-At present, these rules also provide an additional weekly COVID-19 impact payment of up to $600.
+Unemployment Benefits: Temporary rules expand unemployment benefits to cover more people, including many sole proprietors, contractors, artists and gig workers.

-- The Washington Small Business Development Center has developed a detailed Business Resiliency Toolkit to help businesses plan and adapt to disasters.
-Additionally, the center is running resiliency webinars through this crisis.
+The Washington Small Business Development Center has developed a detailed Business Resiliency Toolkit to help businesses plan and adapt to disasters.
+Additionally, the center is running resiliency webinars.

 - COVID-19 resources and information (Greater Seattle Partners)